- Athlete and Sport Program Plan

 The appropriate Visual Impairment (VI) or Physical Impairment (PI) Medical Diagnostics Form (whichever classification has been requested) must be submitted six weeks prior to the date of the International Classification.
 Each athlete must submit the form prior to the deadline in order to secure their international classification appointment (failure to follow this procedure will result in cancellation of the classification appointment).
 Each form outlines the specific tests, xrays, MRIs, etc. required for various impairments.
 The Medical Diagnostics form and the supplemental documents must be completed by the athlete’s physician or ophthalmologist.

-The Medical Diagnostics Form and supplemental documents should be returned by email to Erin Popovich.
-Please contact Erin if you have any questions about the forms.
+The Medical Diagnostics Form and supplemental documents should be returned by email to Sherrice Fox.
+Please contact Sherrice if you have any questions about the forms.

 - Athletes with visual impairments may obtain a national classification throughout the year.
 To obtain a National VI classification, athletes must have their Ophthalmologist fill out the forms in the link below and return to Sherrice Fox 4 weeks prior to the competition they intent to compete at.
 Once the forms are received by Sherrice, they are reviewed by a VI Classifier.
 They will inform Sherrice of the classification outcome and Sherrice will notify the athlete.
 The classifiers may require additional tests or information which may delay the outcome.
 VI athletes must complete this process and be listed in the Classification Database to compete in events.